RAAHUL-S/Leet-code-solved/README.md

 # Leet-code-solved
-Here, I have given the optimized Leet code Problems that I have solved, check it out !
+Here, I have given the optimized Leet code Solutions that I have solved, check it out!